Experience Design Factors

 • Diaper tabs that don’t rip off when you pull them

 All of these touchpoints work together to create your experience.
-A bad experience results when the product, service, or system does not match your makeup or align with your goals—when they do not align with you.
+A bad experience occurs when the product, service, or system does not match your makeup or align with your goals—when it does not align with you.

-Experience Design Factors is a framework designers and researchers can use to figure out these misalignments and then co-create products, services, and systems that not only create good experiences, but truly memorable ones.
+Experience Design Factors is a framework that designers and researchers can use to identify these misalignments and co-create products, services, and systems that not only create good experiences but truly memorable ones.